Prediction markets for hedge funds.

 Binary settlement is the main basis.
 The contract pays on the venue-defined event resolution; the fund's underlying exposure may be a distribution.
 Two specific cases worth flagging: (1) timing basis — the contract resolves at expiry, the fund's exposure may be continuous through the period; (2) definition basis — the contract's resolution criteria may differ subtly from the fund's economic event.
 Read the venue's rulebook for every contract you size into.

-What is the regulatory framing for LP communication?
+What is the framing for LP communication?

 What AUM bands does this fit?